-A third advantage of resource tracking with timesheets is that you gain improved transparency and accountability across your projects and resources.
-Timesheets can help you reward employees who produce the best standard of work, and highlight individuals who are not pulling their weight so you can help them improve.
-Introducing resource tracking requires taking a sensible approach, educating your employees on why they need to fill in timesheets so as to avoid a negative reaction.
+A third advantage of resource tracking with timesheets is that you gain improved transparency and accountability with your resource management.
+Time tracking can help you reward employees who produce the best standard of work, and highlight individuals who are not pulling their weight so you can help them improve.
+Introducing resource tracking requires taking a sensible approach, educating your employees on why they need to fill in timesheets so they become partners in making tracking work.

 Resource tracking example: George is a resource manager at a software development firm.
 He assigns tasks to individual resources.
 However, one employee always seems to take longer to complete their work.
 Timesheets can help George understand why – has that person received adequate training, are there internal (or even external) factors affecting their workload or is it because they are working on multiple projects at the same time?
-Answering these questions will help George find solutions to issues his team are facing.
+Answering these questions will help George gauge his team’s workload health and find solutions to issues they are facing.

 We are excited to announce that Tempus Resource has introduced a revolutionary timesheets feature for resource tracking, which helps you bridge the gap between your planning and the realities of how long your employees take to complete tasks.